-• The Code of Ethical Standards is given to all clergy and church personnel and is available on the Archdiocesan web site.

-• All church personnel and all volunteers who have regular contact with minors or go on a retreat or field trip (even one time) are required to document that they have read, understand, and agree to abide by the Code of Ethical Standards.
+- The Code of Ethical Standards is given to all clergy and church personnel and is available on the Archdiocesan web site. - All church/school personnel and all volunteers who have contact with minors are required to document that they have read, understand, and agree to abide by the Code of Ethical Standards. - Reviewing and acknowledging the Code of Ethical Standards is part of the initial and renewal safe environment certification curriculum processes. - Parents are advised of this Code and directed to it on the archdiocesan website. - The Code will periodically be reviewed by the Diocesan Review Board to determine the need for revision. - Education programs on the Code will be included in the permanent diaconate formation program and seminary workshops.

-• A summary of the Code dealing with reporting misconduct has been sent to every archdiocesan parish school and religious education program for distribution to families.

-• The Code will periodically be reviewed by the Diocesan Review Board to determine the need for revision.

-• Education programs on the Code will be included in parish, school, and seminary workshops.